ValoCookie/osu-Requests/README.md

 The idea is pretty simple: connect Twitch, connect the osu! account where you want to receive requests, and leave the app running.
 When someone sends a supported beatmap link in chat, osu!
 Requests picks it up, adds it to the queue, grabs the map information, and sends the request to you through osu! chat.

-It started as something I wanted for a friends stream and slowly turned into a proper little desktop app.
+It started as something I wanted to make for a friends stream and slowly turned into a proper little desktop app.

 ## ⚠️ Current Windows build